Assistant Professor, Iowa State University

 Contributor, Platypus, The CASTAC Blog

-Ritwik Banerji is an experimental ethnographer of music.
+Ritwik Banerji is an experimental ethnographer, interactive media artist, and saxophonist.
 His work focuses on the design of artificially-intelligent virtual performers of free improvisation and subjecting these systems to the critique of the human performers whose practices these systems are built to perform.
 He is currently an Assistant Professor of Anthropology at Iowa State University, where he also teaches human-computer interaction.

 Contributions to Platypus, The CASTAC Blog